Good: Well priced, with good equipment levels. Compact dimensions but with SUV-like driving position. Car-like handling. Practical rear seats.

 Bad: Fiddly sat nav and stereo, fairly pointless rear seats, emissions and fuel consumption of top dCi 160 on the high side.

-Good: Excellent combination of smooth power, good steering, surefootedness and ride quality, even on 19" wheels with 235/35 tyres.
+Good: Excellent combination of smooth power, good steering, surefootedness and ride quality, even on 19-inch wheels.
 Top of the class.

 Bad: Gearchange its only jarring feature.
 Not as good as the rest of the car.

 Good: Plenty of interior space.
 Good comfort levels and easy to drive.
 Revised model from 2014 looks good.
 Well refined.

 Bad: Fiddly navigation system.
 Rear seats don't fold completely flat.
 Rivals such as the Volkswagen Golf Estate offer more boot space.

 Good: Third generation Scenic ticks all the boxes, comfortable for seven, great chain-cam water-cooled petrol turbo 1.4 TCe 130 engine.
 Brilliant new chain-cam 1.6 dCi 130 diesel engine from mid 2011.